dylanreed/dylan.blog/_posts/2017-01-01-the -bow-tie-project-zero.markdown

 <h3>How can you help?</h3>
 Do you also love bow ties?
 No one needs 52 bow ties, so I was thinking I could share the making of them with others.
 If you want a bow tie, you just need to buy the fabric, pay for shipping,  and I will add you to the list.
 Shoot me an email so we can set it up.
 I will need to know what size your neck is.

 Since I also want to gain some bow ties from this experience I will be only opening up twenty-six of the fifty-two ties for people.
 So get in now or miss out.
-Shoot me and email: dylan@dylanreed.com
+Fill out the [form](http://dylan.la/2j1ogU3)

 Wish me luck and check back every week for the newest bowtie.